top of page

 Maintaining privacy and confidentiality: from authorized and unauthorized individuals; during storage with active and inactive clients; during destruction

-Methods and documentation of ethically and legally disposing electronic and paper case records
+Methods and documentation of ethically and legally disposing electronic and paper medical records

 Review of keeping a records destruction log

-What you need to know about retaining and destroying case records- state laws, NASW, Managed care contracts and Medicare and Medicaid
+What you need to know about retaining and destroying medical records- state laws, NASW, Managed care contracts and Medicare and Medicaid

 Q and A, final thoughts (10 minutes)